smirarab/binning/README.md

 **Step 6:**

-Run your supergenes through your favorite summary method (e.g. ASTRAL, MP-EST, etc.)
+Run your supergenes through your favorite summary method (e.g. ASTRAL, MP-EST, etc.).
+For doing this, you might want to 1) use MLBS, and 2) weight each bin by the number of genes put in that bin.
+See notes below for both of these extra steps.

 ---
 ### Notes:

-* **MLBS:** If you would like to run a MLBS pipeline, once you created the supergene alignments, you need to run a bootstrapped analysis for each bin in step 5.
-Once you do this, you can use your own scripts, or scripts we provide in [this github repository](https://github.com/smirarab/multi-locus-bootstrapping).
+* **MLBS:** If you would like to run a multi-locus bootstrapping (MLBS) pipeline, once you created the supergene alignments, you need to run a bootstrapped analysis for each bin in step 5 and get bootstrapped gene trees.
+You can then use your own scripts for building replicate inputs to the summary method, or you can use scripts we provide in [this github repository](https://github.com/smirarab/multi-locus-bootstrapping).

 * **Weighting:** In step 6, you could weight each bin by its size.
-This is **recommended** as our new under review manuscript argues.
+That is, you can repeat the supergene tree by the size of the bin.
+This is the **recommended** approach, as our new currently-under-review manuscript suggests.
 To do this weighting, you need to replicate each gene tree by number of lines in the `.part` file generated for each supergene.
+Our multi-locus bootstrapping code has an option for weighting.
+Even if you are just using maximum likelihood gene trees (as opposed to MLBS), you can run our MLBS code with 1 replicate and giving it weight files, and it will create a weighted input file that you can then use.

 Acknowledgment
 ========
 In our pipeline, we use few scripts developed by others:

-1. Our graph coloring code is a modification of [code](http://shah.freeshell.org/graphcoloring/) by Shalin Shah
+1. Our graph coloring code is a modification of [a Java code](http://shah.freeshell.org/graphcoloring/) by Shalin Shah.
-2. Our compatibility code is based on the older versions of [phylonet](http://bioinfo.cs.rice.edu/phylonet) with some reverse-engineering and code modifications
+2. Our compatibility code is based on an older versions of [phylonet](http://bioinfo.cs.rice.edu/phylonet) with some reverse-engineering and code modifications to increase speed and fix bugs.